 Short-eared owl (Photo by Gregory Johnston)

-What does it look like?
+What does the short-eared owl look like?

-Where is it found?
+Where is the short-eared owl found?

-What is this species' conservation status?
+What is the short-eared owl's conservation status?

-What is NCC doing to protect habitat for this species?
+What is NCC doing to protect the short-eared owl's habitat?